AlexFlipnote/discord.http/docs/pages/backend.rst

       sync=True
   )

-With this simple code, you have the ability to interact with Quart API using ``client.backend``.
+With this simple code, you have the ability to interact with aiohttp API using ``client.backend``.
-If you need help with Quart, please refer to the `Quart documentation <https://pgjones.gitlab.io/quart/>`_.
+If you need help with aiohttp, please refer to the `aiohttp documentation <https://docs.aiohttp.org/en/stable/web.html>`_.
 Essentially you are able to add your very own paths to the server.

 By default, the library adds a GET and POST listener to ``/`` of the domain` (aka. the root of the domain).